Charles Farley

 - He worked in 1812-1814 as a silversmith in Portland ME

-- Advertised in the Portland Gazette and Eastern Argus (Portland ME), 1813, from shop at 4 Union Row, one door west of Nathaniel Cross, noting the manufacture and sales of "jewelry and silverware of all kinds."
+- Advertised: Portland Gazette and Eastern Argus, in 1813, in Portland ME.
+From shop at 4 Union Row, one door west of Nathaniel Cross, noting the manufacture and sales of "jewelry and silverware of all kinds."
 3

-- He was a partner in 1814-1818 with Eleazer Wyer in Portland ME as WYER & FARLEY.
+- Partnership: Eleazer Wyer, in 1814-1818, in Portland ME.
+As WYER & FARLEY.
 When this partnership was dissolved, the business was continued by Wyer.
 4

 - He worked in 1818-1830 as a silversmith in Portland ME